-Employer Responsibility Additional Administration Charge Monthly Contributions Payment Late payment of employee and employer contributions to the administrators by the 19 th calendar day of month following deduction (must be cleared funds by/on 19 th of the month) £65 plus interest, calculated on a daily basis until contributions received.
+Employer Responsibility Additional Administration Charge Monthly Contributions Payment Late payment of employee and employer contributions to the administrators by the 19 th calendar day of month following deduction (must be £65 plus interest, calculated on a daily basis until contributions received.
 Interest will be charged in accordance with regulation 44 of the LGPS Administration regulations, which states interest should be charged at Bank of England Base Rate plus 1%.